jtebert/jekyll-polymer/app/_posts/2015-06-08-typography.md

 title:  "Typography"
 ---

 Here are the different features and styles available for posts written in Markdown.
+To see how to create them, check out the source markdown file.

 <!--more-->